Raelifin/sumibli/raw/basics.md

 Much like we can import foreign words into Sumibli sentences, we can quote others by using the "-th" suffix before Sumibli text.
 To note that you're ending the quote, simply say "ch" at the end of the quote.
 It is conventional to explicitly end quotes, even if that's the quote is the last thing you say.

-|🎏ikai la ma luth \"ichui ma laibai ma ch\"|ikai la ma luth
+|🎏ikai la ma luth \"uchui ma laibir ma ch\"|ikai la ma luth
-"ichui ma
+"uchui ma
-laibai ma ch"|The animal said
+laibir ma ch"|The animal said
 "Talk to me."

 Quotes use their own left/right orientation, so it's also super common to re-specify the orientation after closing a quote.
+It's fine to do this even if the orientation hasn't changed.

-|🎏luth \"ichui ma laibai ma ch\"
+|🎏luth \"uchui ma laibir ma ch\"
 ila ma li kai|luth
-"ichui ma
+"uchui ma
-laibai ma ch"
+laibir ma ch"
 ila ma li kai|"Talk to me,"
 said the animal.